KevinColemanInc/yeet_dba/README.md

 - [ ] add rake task to automatically nullify or destroy dangling records
 - [x] run adding foreign keys as rake task instead of generating a migration
 - [ ] support "soft delete" gems
+- [ ] Use rails associations to find columns that should be "not null"

 ## Development